About this course

 - more than 40 sports clubs.

-These are fully equipped with specialist facilities that provide a high-quality, dynamic learning environment to cater for different types of exercise testing and physical activity.
+Our laboratories are fully equipped with specialist facilities.
+You will find high-quality, dynamic learning environment to cater for different types of exercise testing and physical activity.

 British Olympic Association (BOA) Approved Environmental Chamber

-The Biomechanics and Performance Analysis Laboratory includes isokinetic and isometric dynamometers for assessment of force produced by muscle groups of the body.
-You will also have access to a 3D camera motion analysis system.
+Our Biomechanics and Performance Analysis Suite includes isokinetic and isometric dynamometers for assessment of force produced by muscle groups of the body.
+You will also find a 3D camera motion analysis system.

 Entry requirements